Finding somewhere to live in an emergency

 If a court has decided that a mortgage lender can repossess your home and you don't leave voluntarily, bailiffs can be sent to remove you from the property.

-We recommend that you complete our online Housing Options Assessment form as soon as you know your home is going to be repossessed to see if we can help you.
+We recommend that you go to our I'm at risk of being or already am homeless webpage as soon as you know your home is going to be repossessed to see if we can help you.

-Shelter can provide you with information about the repossession rules mortgage lenders must follow.
+Shelter - repossession rules can provide you with information about the repossession rules mortgage lenders must follow.

 The quickest way to find a new home is to rent a property through the private rented sector.